 - Contributed Oral Presentations: 15 minutes total, including 3 minutes for the question and answer time.
 (Live Presentation Tips)

 - Invited Oral & Award Presentations: 30 minutes total, including 5 minutes for the question and answer time.
 (Live Presentation Tips)

 - Invited Plenary Presentation: 45 minutes total, including 5 minutes for the question and answer time.
 (Live Presentation Tips)

 - Select Presentation Device: You must use your own laptop or desktop computer (no mobile devices).
 A webcam is optional, if you would like to be visible on screen while also showing your slides.

 - Setup Zoom Client: You must install the latest version of Zoom Client for Meetings in advance of your presentation and test your sound and permissions prior to the day of your talk (see below).
 If you have attended a Zoom meeting recently, you likely already have the client installed.

 - Check Connectivity: Make sure your connection speed is at least 2 Mbps upload, 4 Mbps download or better.
-You can test your Internet connection speed at SpeedTest.net.
+You can test your Internet connection speed at net.
 Using a wired Ethernet connection provides the best quality, but WiFi should be fine.
-If you are using a Mac, make sure to try sharing your screen at https://zoom.us/test ahead of your recording time slot so that you can grant Zoom the appropriate permissions.
-Doing so requires you to restart the application (which you won’t want to do during your session).

 - Sound: We recommend that you present in a quiet area without background sound and use a headset if possible.
+All live presenters will receive a virtual background prior to the event.
 You can use https://zoom.us/test to test your Zoom audio in advance.